DevenThiel/Manhattan_Mobility/README.md

 Output file working, data printing to it. inf loop somewhere inside of the dispatcher.move();.
 I think pathfinder still needs to be finished?

+Removed the files for dArray and coord which are no longer used.